mahmoudimus/ac/docs/public/guides/getting-started.md

 ## 8. What's next?

-For most Atlassian Connect add-ons, the next step for the developer would be to add code that relies on the Atlassian application REST APIs.
+For most Atlassian Connect add-ons, the next step is to add code that relies on the Atlassian application REST APIs.
 This requires implementing the [authentication](../concepts/authentication.html) used between Atlassian applications and Atlassian Connect add-ons.
-For an overview of authentication and authorisation you may wish to read about [security](../concepts/security.html).
+For an overview of authentication and authorization, take a look at our [security concepts](../concepts/security.html).

-You can do this using any language or framework that you wish, and many languages already provide libraries to help you with implement JWT authentication.
+You can do this using any language or framework that you want, and many languages already provide libraries to help you with implement JWT authentication.

 We've written two example implementations, one in Java and one in Javascript.
 These tools can help